 This staple of Korean cuisine which is made from fermented veggies, most commonly cabbage and radishes, is rich in probiotics, which have been shown to benefit the skin, particularly reducing adult acne.
-Probiotics have also been shown to reduce UV-induced sun damage in mice, according to one study published in the journal Dermato-Endocrinology.
-“Fermented foods, like kimchi, are rich in probiotics, so they can be an essential part of healing your skin and making it healthy via the ‘gut-skin’ axis,” adds Anthony Youn, MD, FACS, holistic facial plastic surgeon and owner of Youn Plastic Surgery, PLLC, in Troy, Michigan.
+Some research published in the Journal of Aesthetic Nursing found that probiotics could help protect the skin from UV-induced sun damage.
+“Fermented foods, like kimchi, are rich in probiotics, so they can be an essential part of healing your skin and making it healthy via the ‘gut-skin’ axis,” adds Anthony Youn, MD, FACS, holistic facial plastic surgeon and owner of Youn Plastic Surgery, in Troy, Michigan.

-Almonds are one of the best sources of healthy fats that have been shown to improve overall skin health in numerous studies.
+Almonds are one of the best sources of healthy fats that have been shown to improve overall skin health.
 Almonds also contain vitamins A, B, and E, which help protect the skin from becoming inflamed.
 “Due to the nutritional density of nuts and seeds you can hydrate your skin, promote its elasticity, help regenerate cells, and protect against free radicals,” says Dendy Engelman, MD, a dermatologist at Manhattan Dermatology and Cosmetic Surgery.
-Dermatologists swear by these foods for radiant skin.
+Dermatologists swear by almonds and these other foods for radiant skin.

 You’ve probably heard about acai bowls and smoothies, which are popping up in the health sphere more and more.
 This berry is loaded with antioxidants and has been linked to everything from improving cholesterol to boosting brain function.
 It’s also beneficial for your skin.
-“In addition to its antioxidant free-radical scavenging abilities, this powerhouse and diverse ingredient is also used in skincare for its anti-inflammatory, moisturizing and skin brightening properties,” says Nelson.
-These are the skin-care tips dermatologists use themselves.
+“In addition to its antioxidant free-radical scavenging abilities, this powerhouse ingredient is also used in skin care for its anti-inflammatory, moisturizing, and skin brightening properties,” says Nelson.
+Here are more acai berry benefits you should know.

 Easily found near the yogurt section in most natural foods stores, kefir is a creamy, slightly sour drink that contains protein, calcium, B vitamins, and even more probiotics than yogurt, explains Dr. Engelman.
 “There are documented benefits in the usage of probiotics for the treatment of skin, particularly acne, rosacea, and eczema,” she says.
 “If we get a better balance in our gut environment by eating probiotic-rich foods like kefir, we can reduce the inflammation in our body and our skin.”

 It might be your lucky day after all!
 Yes, dark chocolate is good for you—not just for your health, but also for your skin.
-This is all thanks to flavonols, an antioxidant found in dark chocolate that helps protect the skin from UV damage and fight off free radicals found in the environment.
+This is all thanks to flavonols, an antioxidant found in dark chocolate that helps protect the skin from UV damage and fight off free radicals found in the environment, according to research published in the Journal of Phytochemistry.
 Reach for dark chocolate that’s higher than 60 percent cocoa, so you know it’s truly dark and contains this anti-aging benefit.
 Next, find out the 49 anti-aging foods that add years to your life.